zy-ih/fmp/README.md

 ## fmp
 fmp is a functional-style C++ template metaprogramming library used for type transformation.

-It requires at least enabling the C++20 option as it makes use of concept syntax.
+It requires at least enabling the **C++20** option as it makes use of concept syntax.
-The library itself doesn't depend on any other library or even the standard library.
+This library does not depend on any libraries other than the C++ standard library.
 All available functionalities are in the `fmp` namespace, and you only need to include "fmp/fmp.hpp" to use them.
 ### Sneak Peek
 ```cpp